Princess Ida of Schaumburg-Lippe, Princess Reuss of Greiz

 The five Reuss-Greiz sisters, left to right – Hermine, Ida, Marie, Caroline, and Emma; Credit – Wikipedia

 From 1871 to 1873, Heinrich XXII built Jagdschloss Ida-Waldhaus, a hunting lodge in the forest near Greiz which he named after his beloved wife Ida.
 Heinrich XXII loved the tranquility of that forest so much that he decided to be buried there.
-In 1878, Heinrich XXII commissioned Eduard Oberländer, the master-builder of Greiz, to build a Gothic-style chapel with a crypt, which was completed in 1883.
-The Waldhaus Mausoleum (link in German) would first be used for Ida eight years later.
+In 1878, Heinrich XXII commissioned Eduard Oberländer, the master builder of Greiz, to build a Gothic-style chapel with a crypt.
+Completed in 1883, the Waldhaus Mausoleum (link in German) would first be used for Ida eight years later.

 Waldhaus Mausoleum near Greiz; Credit – Wikipedia